woctezuma/steam-labs-recommender/README.md

 The recommender might be biased by game bundles.
 Indeed, a few games could get recommended solely because they appeared in a bundle along with games which you own.
-Focusing on recent releases (max 2-3 years) alleviates this issue.
+Focusing on recent releases (max 2-3 years) should alleviate this issue, because recent games are less likely to have been featured in many bundles.

 ![Optimal release recency slider position](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/optimal_release_recency_slider.png) ![Optimal release recency slider value](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/optimal_release_recency_slider_value.png)